 5.2.a.
 Scope of the complete standard: The scope of this standard is to define one medium access control (MAC) and several physical layer (PHY) specifications for wireless connectivity for fixed, portable, and moving stations (STAs) within a local area.

 5.2.b.
-Scope of the project: This amendment defines a physical (PHY) layer specification and defines modifications to the medium access control (MAC) layer specification that enables operation of light communications (LC).
+Scope of the project: This amendment defines a physical (PHY) layer specification and modifications to the medium access control (MAC) layer specification that enables operation of light communications (LC).

 TBD